 Extrusion Technology in Chips Preparation:

-2. Raw Material Preparation: The raw materials, which can be a mix of grains, potatoes, or other starchy sources, are first ground into a fine powder.
-This powder is mixed with other ingredients, such as flavors, colors, and certain additives, creating a dough-like consistency.
+- Raw Material Preparation: The raw materials, which can include grains, potatoes, or other starchy sources, are first ground into a fine powder.
+This powder is then mixed with other ingredients, such as flavors, colors, and certain additives, creating a dough-like consistency.

 Spice Mixing Process in Chips Factory

-In the chips factory, spice and flavor mixing is crucial to achieving the desired taste profile.
+Spice and flavor mixing is crucial to achieving the desired taste profile in the chips factory.
 Here’s a detailed breakdown of how spiciness is integrated into the chips:

 1. Spice Grinding and Compression: